 Consider any static, axially symmetric metric solving $R_{ab} = 0$ in $D$ spacetime dimensions and approaching the direct product manifold $\R^{1,D-2}\times \bar{S}^1$ asymptotically.
 The bar notation in $\bar{S}^1$ (of length $\bar{L}$) is to distinguish, in $D = 10$, the T-dual circle of type IIA supergravity from the original circle of length $L$ of the type IIB theory.
 This solution can be written using isotropic coordinates: \beq \dd s^2 = -f^2\dd t^2 + g^2\(\dd \rho^2 + \rho^2\dd\Omega_{D-3}^2\) + h^2\dd y^2, \enq with the generic functions $f, g$ and $h$ approaching 1 at $\rho\riga\infty$, and $y \sim y+\bar{L}$ is the coordinate of $\bar{S}^1$.
 If (\ref{initmetric}) is a black hole with a Killing horizon located at $\rho = \rho_0$, then $f(\rho_0,y) = 0$.
 We can construct the dimensionless quantity $p_0\equiv\rho_0/\bar{L}$ to label a given family of such metrics.

-Now uplift the solution adding an extra compact coordinate $z$, $\dd \hat{s}_{D+1}^2 = \dd s^2+\dd z^2$.
+Now uplift the solution adding a compact coordinate $z$, $\dd \hat{s}_{D+1}^2 = \dd s^2+\dd z^2$.
 Boosting along $z$ with rapidity parameter $\alpha$ yields a solution to vacuum general relativity in $D+1$ dimensions.
-Upon dimensional reduction with respect to $z$ we rewrite the metric as \beq \dd \hat{s}_{D+1}^2 = e^{-2\eta\phi}\dd s^2_{D} + e^{2\zeta\phi}\(\dd z - A_t\dd t\)^2, \enq with $\eta^2 = (2(D-1)(D-2))^{-1}$, $\zeta = (D-2)\eta$.
-This choice of constants ensures a dimensionally reduced action in the Einstein frame and canonical normalization for the dilaton kinetic term.
-For $D = 10$, this procedure allows us to construct solutions to type IIA supergravity with only graviton, dilaton and 1-form field excitations turned on.
+Upon dimensional reduction with respect to $z$ we rewrite the metric as \beq \dd \hat{s}_{D+1}^2 = e^{-2\eta\phi}\dd s^2_{D} + e^{2\zeta\phi}\(\dd z - A_t\dd t\)^2, \enq with $\eta^2 = (2(D-1)(D-2))^{-1}$ and $\zeta = (D-2)\eta$.
+This choice of constants ensures an Einstein framed dimensionally reduced action and canonical normalization for the dilaton kinetic term.
+For $D = 10$, this procedure allows us to construct solutions of type IIA supergravity with only graviton, dilaton and 1-form field excitations turned on.